 8a-8b.
 If the AF subscribed to a Delivery Status Indication (see clause 7.3.5), the MB-SMF notifies the AF as specified in step 2 of clause 7.3.5.
 The MB-SMF notifies the AF directly by invoking Nmbsmf_MBSSession_StatusNotify service operation, or the MB-SMF notifies the AF via NEF/MBSF (if deployed) by invoking Nmbsmf_MBSSession_StatusNotify service operation to the NEF/MBSF which then invokes Nnef_MBSSession_StatusNotify service operation to the AF.

 9. NG-RAN broadcasts the TMGI representing the MBS service over radio interface.
+If the NG-RAN receives in step 3 an MBS service area information containg a small area list (for NTN), the NG-RAN broadcast the small area list towards UEs, and the UEs only renders the MBS session while they are in that area.
 Step 9 can take place in parallel with step 6.

 10. Another NG-RAN may report successful establishment of the MBS Session resources (which may include multiple MBS QoS Flows) by sending MBS Session Resource Setup Response (TMGI, N2 SM information ([N3mb DL Tunnel Info])) message after the AMF transferred the Namf_MBSBroadcast_ContextCreate Response () to the MB-SMF.